-On one hand, there’s all the positives; in under 4 months we’ve turned Hobo around from a meager 30 page views per day to around 1,000.
+On one hand, there’s all the positives; in under 4 months, we’d turned Hobo around from a meager 30 page views per day to almost 2,000.

 We’ve gotten back link shout-outs from some amazing leaders in blogging whose niche overlaps with ours.

 Our Alexa score moved a quarter of a million points in a matter of weeks.
 We get over 200 – 300 visitors from Pinterest every week from zero 3 months ago.
 We’ve generated over $4,000 in commercial sponsorships, along with some additional affiliate income.
 And we’ve got almost 400 people on our mailing list.